Parish71/Parish71/README.md

 # Hello, I'm Rafael Parish.
 But you can call me Parish! 👋

 ## 🌟 Professional Profile
-Data Analysis and Software Development Specialist with over 5 years of experience.
+Data Analysis, Enginering and Science Specialist with over 5 years of experience.
 Proficient in combining advanced data analysis with the development of innovative technological solutions.
 Experienced in project leadership and technological strategy, focusing on efficiency and scalability.
 I constantly seek to understand user needs to create innovative solutions that not only meet but exceed their expectations.

 ## 🎓 Education
 - **Federal University of Bahia (UFBA)**: Bachelor's degree in Technological Sciences with a Specialization in Data Analysis by Google.